mdagniau/PenguBlog/README.md

   * Like our favorite articles
   * ...

-/!\ There is a design problem with publishing articles and comments but server side, it's good.
+/!\ There is a design problem with publishing articles and comments but on the server side, it's good.

+# Installation
+You need to have PostgreSQL on your PC and NodeJS and clone the github project into your PC.

+Run Server:
+ * Open a window shell and using a command line, go to the project folder .
+ * Go to the Server directory.
+ * Run command : "node server.js" to run the server.

+Open website :
+ * In your Windows Explorer window, go to the project folder .
+ * Go to the Client directory.
+ * Open index.html with your browser.

+You need to sign up to access all functionnalities of the website.